microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 The [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) is required to proceed the options [AIP service configuration](#aip-service-config), [Protection templates](#protection-templates), and [Endpoint URLs](#endpoint-urls) from the [COLLECT](#collect) menu.

-If you do not have this module installed, the 'Compliance Utility' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/AIPService).
+If you do not have this module installed, the Compliance Utility will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/AIPService).

 > **Note**
 >